aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Help!
-I am being held prisoner in a fortune cookie factory.
+> 🥠 A conclusion is simply the place where you got tired of thinking.

-Last update: Mon Nov 18 05:09:54 2024
+Last update: Tue Nov 19 05:09:12 2024

 ### Let's play! 🎮